moleculerjs/site/source/0.12/docs/examples.md

 ### Server & client nodes
 In this example, you can start any servers & clients.
 The servers serve the `math.add` action and clients call it in a loop.
 You can start multiple instances from both.
-*They uses TCP transporter, but you can change it with `TRANSPORTER` env variable.*
+*They use TCP transporter, but you can change it with `TRANSPORTER` env variable.*

 **Start a server**
 ```bash